-Validating Entrepreneur – Drop shipping can be a great way to test new products or even a new startup before investing heavily into inventory that may not sell making this the perfect model for the entrepreneur that requires a high level of business and product validation before investment.
+Validating Entrepreneur: Drop shipping can be a great way to test new products or even a new startup before investing heavily into inventory that may not sell, making this the perfect business model for the entrepreneur that requires a high level of business and product validation before investment.

-Budget Entrepreneur – Drop shipping is definitely the least expensive method of selling online because you don’t have to purchase any inventory upfront.
-Because of this, the drop shipping method works well for entrepreneurs that have limited budget or would prefer to keep startup costs as low as possible.
+Budget Entrepreneur: Drop shipping is definitely the least expensive method of selling online because you don’t have to purchase any inventory upfront.
+Because of this, the drop shipping method works well for entrepreneurs that have a limited budget or would prefer to keep startup costs as low as possible.

 Walmart Entrepreneur – Drop shipping is also for the person that wants to sell a wide variety of products and models.
-Depending on what the price range is of your products you intend to sell, if you want to sell hundreds or thousands of different products, it’s near impossible without massive funding to acquire all that inventory.
+Depending on what the price range is of the products you intend to sell or if you want to sell hundreds or thousands of different products it’s nearly impossible without massive funding to acquire all that inventory.
 In this case, drop shipping would be the appropriate model because, again, you don’t need to purchase inventory upfront.

 Who Isn’t Drop Shipping For?